EGI-Federation/documentation/content/en/users/datatransfer/clients/_index.md

 The FTS3 service offers a command line client to ease the interaction with the service.

+## Prerequisites

+The client software is available for RHEL 6 and 7 derivatives.

+Please note that the RHEL 6 support is ending the 30/11/2020 and the implementation for RHEL 8 is on-going.

+Users from other distributions should refer to the [RESTFul API section](../api/#restful-api).

 ## Installation

-The CLI can be installed on any RHEL 6 and 7 derivative OSs, with the following package to be installed from EPEL:
+The CLI can be installed from the EPEL repositories with the following package:

 ```sh
 yum install fts-rest-cli -y